core-wg/corrclar/draft-ietf-core-corr-clar.md

 PENDING.

-Established security contexts can become obsolete.
+Information obtained about an established communication partner can experience continuity interruptions and become obsolete.
+This can happen on different levels:
+For example,
-For example, when the replay window of an OSCORE context is lost and recovered through the mechanism described in {{Appendix B.1.2 of RFC8613}}.
+return routability information is lost when client's IP address changes, and information about whether a request was already handled can be lost when an OSCORE context is recovered as described in its [Appendix B.1.2 of RFC8613].

-Established return addresses can become obsolete.
-For example, this happens when the use of Connection ID (CID)
-{{RFC9146}} allows the DTLS session to survive the client's IP address change.

-In those situations, a server still needs to maintain its security and amplification mitigation properties, which are generally independent concerns but can be addressed using the same tools.
+No matter the cause of the loss, a server still needs to maintain its security and amplification mitigation properties.

+The concerns addressed in the following subsections are independent on a specification level, but are described together because they can be addressed with the same tools -- moreover, a single round trip of using Echo in a response can address both at the same time.
+In some scenarios, these are even expected to coincide.

+(move)
 A safe option is always to reject the initial request and request confirmation.
 The RECOMMENDED way to do that is using CoAP's mechanism of sending a 4.01 (Unauthorized) response with an Echo option (where a subsequent request with the same Echo value proves to the server that the destination was reachable);